 Residuals shall be assessed for other-than-temporary impairment (OTTI) on an ongoing basis.
-An OTTI shall be considered to have occurred if it is probable that the reporting entity will not receive cash flows distributed to the residual tranche to cover the reported amortized cost basis.
-Upon identification of a probable OTTI, the reporting entity shall recognize a realized loss equal to the remaining amortized cost basis.
-Subsequent to the recognition of an OTTI, the residual shall be reported with a zero book adjusted carrying value.
-Any subsequent cash flows received attributed to the residual tranche shall be reported as interest income.
+An OTTI shall be considered to have occurred if the fair value is below adjusted cost.
+Upon identification of an OTTI, the reporting entity shall recognize a realized loss equal to the difference between adjusted cost and fair value.
+Recognition of cash flows will continue to be recorded in accordance with paragraph 31, with cash flows reducing the updated adjusted cost basis.

 Staff Note: As detailed in the summary, NAIC staff is soliciting feedback on the proposed measurement guidance for residuals in paragraphs 30-32.
 Comments are particularly welcome on the methodology for residual tranches in general, but also for different security structures that reflect residual interests.
 Feedback is also requested on transition guidance to move to a different measurement approach for residuals (whether this approach or a revised approach.)